datacarpentry/semester-biology/assignments/sql-1.md

 > Following this assignment students should be able to:

 > - implement quality control for data entry in spreadsheets
-> - import existing data and create new data using SQLite
+> - import existing data and create new data in a database
 > - understand the basic query structure of SQL
-> - execute SQL commands in SQLite to select, sort, group, and aggregate data
+> - execute SQL commands to select, sort, group, and aggregate data

 ####Exercises